 Dr Rachel Hughes

-Rachel is a human geographer with interests and expertise in cultural geography, political geography and legal geography, around general topics such as: place, space and law; ‘transitional justice’ in Southeast Asia; critical geopolitics approaches to conflict and redress; ‘heritage’ sites of southeast Asia; the cultural politics of museums and museum visitors, and geographies of creative practice.
+Rachel is a human geographer with interests and expertise in the sub-disciplinary field of cultural geography, political geography and legal geography.
+She welcomes supervision enquiries related to any of the following: the relationship between place, space and law; transitional justice and truth-telling processes in Southeast Asia and Australia; the geopolitics of conflict and redress; diasporic cultures of memory; heritage sites of southeast Asia; the cultural politics of museums and museum visitors, and geographies of creative practice.

 Associate Professor David Kennedy

 David is a coastal geomorphologist specialising in the response of coastal landforms (particularly coral reefs, estuaries and rocky coasts) to climatic and environmental change.The below projects are fully funded; however, you can also customise your own study.
 If you are interested in coasts please contact David as there are many research opportunities available for honours and masters study.

 - Victorian Coastal Monitoring Program.
 In collaboration with Deakin University and the Department of Environment, Land, Water and Planning David has co-established the Victorian Coastal Monitoring Program, a $3 million investment focusing on the coastal and shallow marine environments of Victoria.
 Drones, field surveying and marine surveying aboard the RV Yolla provide many opportunities for research projects from Gippsland to Discovery Bay on beach and dune dynamics and response to sea level rise and storms.
 Projects will also align with the National Centre for Coasts and Climate.

 - Wave dynamics onshore platforms in Victoria.
 Using the latest wave probes, this project will explore the energy transfers that occur as waves break across shore platforms.
 Fieldwork is core to this project and involves experiments based around Lorne as well as the Mornington Peninsula.